ezylang/pages-playground/docs/configuration/configuration.md

 ### Arrays allowed

 Specifies if the array index function is allowed (default is true).
-If set to false, the expression will throw a _ParseException_, if the a '[' is encountered in the expression and also no operator or function is defined for this character.
+If set to false, the expression will throw a _ParseException_, if there is a '[' is encountered in the expression and also no operator or function is defined for this character.

 ### Data Accessor